tosdr/tosback-versions/Instagram/Terms of Service.md

         *   comply with a legal obligation, such as the preservation of evidence; or

-        *   comply with a request of a judicial or administrative authority, law enforcement, or a government agency;
+        *   comply with a request of a judicial or administrative authority, law enforcement or a government agency;

     *   in which case, the content will be retained for no longer than is necessary for the purposes for which it has been retained (the exact duration will vary on a case-by-case basis).